 - greater emphasis on the employers’ responsibilities to identify the competencies needed for someone to be appointed as an offshore medic, and to not rely solely on them having a valid offshore medic qualification;

 - the removal from the ACOP of conditions of approval for HSE-approved training providers.
-HSE has specific guidance that provides details of organisations they approve to offer offshore medic and offshore first-aid qualifications.
-The guidance for training organisations can be found in updated HSE documents MS38 and MS39 (existing training providers should read these documents in conjunction with the ACOP);
+HSE has specific guidance for training organisations on how they can gain and maintain approval for offshore first aid and medic qualifications.
+The guidance can be found in HSE document MS39 (existing training providers should read this document in conjunction with the ACOP);

-- the incorporation of offshore medic and first-aid training syllabuses into two new appendices that cover roles, responsibilities and competencies of offshore medics and first-aiders.
-The training content has been aligned with the HSE documents MS38 and MS39 referred to above.
+- the incorporation of offshore medic and first aid training syllabuses into two new appendices that cover roles, responsibilities and competencies of offshore medics and first-aiders.
+The training content has been aligned with the HSE document MS39 referred to above.